Table of Contents

 In the confined space access scenario we’ve considered so far, there is a chance that someone could fall and sustain a personal injury.

-But from above ground, nothing has been done about it.
+Yet, in many cases, nothing has been done to mitigate the danger that confined spaces present.
 What appropriate and sufficient steps might there be to stop this, then?

 Steps To Be Taken For Safe Working In Confined Spaces